awsdocs/aws-control-tower-guide/doc_source/aft-provision-account.md

 # Provision a new account with AFT<a name="aft-provision-account"></a>

  To provision a new account with AFT, create an account request Terraform file\.
 This file contains the input for parameters in the **aft\-account\-request** repository\.
 After creating an account request Terraform file, begin processing your account request by running `git push`\.
 This command invokes the `ct-aft-account-request` operation in the AWS CodePipeline, which is created in the AFT management account after account provisioning finishes\.
-For more information, see [AFT account provisining pipeline](https://docs.aws.amazon.com/controltower/latest/userguide/aft-provisioning-framework.html)\.
+For more information, see [AFT account provisioning pipeline](https://docs.aws.amazon.com/controltower/latest/userguide/aft-provisioning-framework.html)\.

 ## Account request Terraform file parameters<a name="w32aac32c31c11b5"></a>